Dr. C. Michael Gelven NIU Graduate Philosophy Conference

 Submission deadline: July 31, 2026

-We invite graduate students to submit papers of approximately 3,000 words on any topic in mainstream analytic philosophy.
+We invite graduate students to submit papers of approximately 3,000 words on any topic in mainstream analytic philosophy (suitable for 30-minute presentations; there will be a commentator and a Q&A session after the presentation).
 Submissions accessible to a general philosophical audience will be favored.
 Only one submission per person will be considered.
-Philosophers from underrepresented or historically disadvantaged groups are particularly encouraged to apply.
-Please note that all papers must be delivered in person.
-Unfortunately, we cannot provide funding for travel to accepted speakers.
+We ask all papers to be delivered in person.
+We are able to offer each speaker a $200 stipend to mitigate the costs of travel.

 Submission Guidelines

-Please send the following as one attachment in PDF format to niugsac@gmail.com.
-Title your file: LastNameFirstName_NPC.pdf.
+Please send the following as two separate attachments in PDF format to niugsac@gmail.com.
+The attachments are:

 • Author’s name